labex-labs/open-source-labs/git/30-seconds-of-git/challenge-create-empty-commit/step1.md

 3. Use a command to create an empty commit with the message "Empty commit".
 4. Verify that the empty commit was created.

-This is where you run `git log --name-status HEAD^. .HEAD` and the result:
+This is where you run `git log --name-status HEAD^..HEAD` and the result:

 ![<result>](assets/challenge-create-empty-commit-step1-1.png)